bcomnes/sublime-standard-format/README.md

 **Standard Format** will try to find and use (`command` to format with if set, otherwise it will fall back to) `standard-format` or `standard`.

-Windows support is coming very soon, but PRs welcome.
+Windows is now supported.
+Please open any issues that you come across.

 ## Linter